 - Graciously thank your hostess for the invitation, the food, the lovely party, etc. If it was a large event, like an open house, a written thank you is preferred, but not required.
 But if the party was on a smaller scale, then YOU MUST write a thank you note.
 (See #7 above.)

-I hope these 21 tips for holiday etiquette and hospitality help you create stress-free holiday season.
-Always remember that the most important thing at a party are the people ~ they’re the blessing.
+I hope these 21 tips for holiday etiquette and hospitality help you create a stress-free holiday season.
+Always remember that the most important thing at a party is the people ~ they’re the blessing.

-Would you like a printed list of the 21 tips for etiquette and hospitality?
+Would you like a printed checklist of the 21 tips for Etiquette and Hospitality?
 Click the image below.